Shade trees for the Desert Southwest

 The young Chinese Pistache looks somewhat gangly and out of place, but when it reaches maturity it is a beautiful shade tree.
 Fertilize your shade tree in spring when foliage sprouts.
 This tree is drought tolerant but requires regular watering when first planted.
 Pictured below is a 15-year-old Chinese Pistache during its fall color.
 USDA zone 6-9

 The Western Cottonwood

 The Western Cottonwood likes water and will grow close to riverbanks and places where there is water nearby.
 It is a relative of the Poplar family trees.
-Their root system is extensive so planting one near water pipes or water features is not a good idea.
+Their root system is extensive so planting one near water pipes or water features is not a promising idea.
 Read more about this tree here.
 The Western Cottonwood Tree.
 USDA zones 2-9.

 It will produce acorns that will drop during the spring seasons so there is some maintenance involved.

 The Live Oak tree is moderate to a fast-growing evergreen shade tree.
 It can grow up to 60ft tall and about 100ft wide when mature.
 When it reaches maturity it becomes a beautiful shade tree.
 Fertilize your live oak tree shade tree in spring when foliage sprouts.
 This tree is moderate watering but requires regular watering when first planted.

 A medium-size Oak tree at about 10 -15 years of age – Photo Below